Categories

 Inset: Lester Hall.
 Back Row (L-R) Scott Davies, Richard Babic, Rick Barry, Jim Partin, Tim Thomasson, Jim Ewalt, Jim Clem – Captain; Wayne Podolak, Del Sonneson, Jeff Eldridge, Steve McCarty.

-The cleverest assignments he ever gave, but only to select students was to create countries of our own imaginations complete with maps, history, and customs.
+The cleverest assignments he ever gave, but only to select students, were to create countries of our own imaginations, complete with maps, history, and customs.
 No extra credit was given.
 We worked on our projects for weeks.
 I regularly compared notes with Les Hall and Wayne Podolak, who were also in on the game.
 What a brilliant and inspiring activity for cultivating fantasies.
 It was a remarkable way for a teacher to challenge pet pupils.

-One of our biggest thrills were the State “A” Basketball Tournaments.
+One of our biggest thrills was the State “A” Basketball Tournaments.
 Mr. McGreen invited a few of us (Jim Clem, Gary Varney, Les, and Wayne) to pack into his fastback Mustang, pure status for 12-year-old boys in Enumclaw.
-After driving us to the UPS Field House we experienced a menagerie of teams and colors competing for the state title.
-Later we stopped at Cubby’s on Auburn Way South for burgers and fries.
-Back home I swam in the glory of the evening just spent.
+After driving us to the UPS Field House, we experienced a menagerie of teams and colors competing for the state title.
+Later, we stopped at Cubby’s on Auburn Way South for burgers and fries.
+Back home, I swam in the glory of the evening just spent.
 You can’t make this stuff up––an engaged and enthusiastic school teacher expanding his students’ horizons by offering new experiences.
 It was an amazing way to grow up!

 Mr. McGreen from my 1966 Ka-Te-Kan yearbook.